Southern Cultural Treasures

 Lonnie has been recognized for her work in the arts community locally and nationally.
 Southern Living Magazine listed Lonnie in the top “50 People Who Are Changing the South” and was also featured by BELK, Inc. for their Modern Southern Music Campaign, reaching over 5 million readers nationwide and on Lucky Brand displays in Belk department across the country.
 Together, Lonnie and her husband Ocie have been featured in numerous local publications including the Charlotte Observer, Charlotte Magazine, QC Exclusive and South Park Magazine.
 Lonnie is a graduate of Leadership Charlotte, Class XXXII.

-Southern Cultural Treasures is a program of South Arts and made possible with support from the Ford Foundation as well as the Infusion Fund and its generous donors.
+Southern Cultural Treasures is a program of South Arts and made possible with support from the Ford Foundation and the Alice L. Walton Foundation as well as the Infusion Fund and its generous donors.